 “There are no other points in this game,” I tell the assembled as I start to shuffle.
 “It’s all about the bid.
 You do not gain any points for winning tricks in and of themselves.”
 This is worth clarifying, since most trick-taking games with bidding also award points for individual tricks.

+I run my finger across the corner of the deck.
 At last, it’s time.
 “Oh,” I say, as though I’ve forgotten.
 I hold up the deck with its back to the audience, only the top card visible.
-“There is one more thing.”
 I fan out the deck, revealing the backs of the cards, which correspond to their individual suits.
 “You know how much of each suit everyone else has.”

 It has yet to fail to get a response.

 [After publication of this review, it was brought to my attention that I had missed a rule.
-After each trick, the winner chooses one of their opponents’ played cards to add to their hand.
-I will revisit 9 Lives soon to play with this rule in mind, and adjust the review as necessary.
+The review has been updated.
 My apologies for missing it in the first place!]